aaravshah026/blackjack/README.md

 Version 2: Add the game rules of the dealer upcard.
 This requires a rework of the dealer mechanics in Blackjack.java.

 Version 3: Add splitting as a choice for the user, which will require a dynamic number of BlackjackHand objects.

+Version 4: Add betting to the game.
+Needs work to Table.java to keep track of user money.